-Out-Law Guide | 15 Oct 2019 | 1:56 pm | 5 min. read
+Out-Law Guide | 01 Mar 2022 | 3:24 pm | 8 min. read

-The term "foreign person" is defined broadly in the FATA.
+The term 'foreign person' is defined broadly in the FATA.
 A foreign person is:

-Different, more stringent rules apply to investments by "foreign government investors" compared to private foreign investors.
-For example, a foreign government investor needs FIRB approval simply to commence business in Australia.
-Any entity is a foreign government investor if 20% or more is owned directly or indirectly by a foreign government (which can include for example sovereign wealth funds).
+More stringent rules apply to investments by 'foreign government investors' (FGIs) compared to private foreign investors.
+For example, an FGI needs FIRB approval simply to commence business in Australia, whereas a foreign person generally needs FIRB approval only if the acquisition exceeds the screening threshold.
+Any entity is an FGI if 20% or more is owned directly or indirectly by a foreign government (which can include, for example, sovereign wealth funds or state-backed pension funds).

-Foreign investment notifications are filed with the treasurer through the online FIRB applications portal.
+Foreign investment notifications are filed with Australia's treasurer through the online FIRB applications portal.
 The role of FIRB is to review and advise the treasurer as to the national interest implications of the notified proposed foreign investment.

 Once an application has been made, FIRB generally reviews the application and provides the applicant with requests for further information where required, however the final decision to grant or refuse FIRB approval for reasons of national interest rests with the treasurer.

 Where the applicant has complied with the provisions of FATA, the Treasurer has 30 days from the date that the application fee is paid to review and make a decision on whether to grant FIRB approval.
 That timeframe can be extended by consent or if initiated by the treasurer.
 Extensions typically arise where FIRB makes iterative requests for further information throughout the application process.
 However, we are also aware of extensions to current determination periods simply due to the increased volume of FDI activity into Australia, so foreign investors should allow for a period greater than 30 days to conduct the FIRB process.
 FIRB approval will generally be granted unless the foreign investment is considered a threat to Australia's national interests or contrary to Australia's national security.